Consensys/doc.teku/docs/HowTo/Get-Started/Connect-To-Testnet.md

 * Specify the network on which to generate the validator using [`--network`](../../Reference/CLI/CLI-Subcommands.md#network).

-* Specify the endpoint for you Ethereum 1.0 network using [`--eth1-endpoint`](../../Reference/CLI/CLI-Subcommands.md#eth1-endpoint).
+* Specify the endpoint for the Ethereum 1.0 network using [`--eth1-endpoint`](../../Reference/CLI/CLI-Subcommands.md#eth1-endpoint).

 * Specify the location in which to create the encrypted validator and withdrawal key files using